AbhijithMadhav/abhijithmadhav.github.io/collections/_distributed-systems/messaging.md

 ---
+title: Messaging brokers
 ---
-# Asynchronous messaging
+# Asynchronous communication

 Messaging brokers help with asynchronous communication between components.
-They encourage a event-driven model of workflow execution which decouples components in a system.
+They encourage an event-driven model of workflow execution which decouples components in a system.
 This decoupling means that failure of one component does not affect the others.

 Expectations from messaging brokers